varsaav/yodo/README.md

 We have personally found that the snare is specially affected by this, since it's very common to add reverb to it in the mixing process, which muddies the final transcription.

-Another important factor is the quality of the drum isolation process, which is handled by the [Demucs music source separator.](https://github.com/facebookresearch/demucs)
-If Demucs improves, YODO's performance should improve as well (at least in theory).

-In other words, YODO will work best with:

-- Isolated drum tracks
-- No post-processing effects applied

 ## Special thanks

 Our work would have been impossible without the help of many people.
 Therefore, we give special thanks to: